Powers of Entry etc. Bill [HL]

 Exemptions

-The bill explicitly excludes police officers, security, and intelligence services from its scope.
+The bill explicitly excludes police officers and members of the security and intelligence services from its scope.

 Government Spending